LandrAudio/LANDR.Plugin.SDK/README.md

 if (!landr.licenseIsValid())
 {
-    // If the license is not valid, attempt to activate with user-provided key landr.activateWithKey("1234");
+    // If the license is not valid, attempt to activate it with a user-provided key landr.activateWithKey("1234");
 }